 Open bridging loans can come in handy if you are a property owner and you are looking to release the equity that is in an owned commercial or residential property before a sale has been arranged.
 If you have been part of a sale chain which has been broken, for example, in situations where a property owner has found themselves let down by a buyer who has had second thoughts or are unable to complete a purchase due to unforeseen circumstances, then an open bridging loan is more suitable to your situation.

-f you are not sure when your finance from the sale of your property or a mortgage agreement is likely to become available, then an open bridging loan is more likely to suit your situation.
+If you are not sure when your finance from the sale of your property or a mortgage agreement is likely to become available, then an open bridging loan may be the best option.
 This uncertainty can come from legal hold-ups when it comes to selling a house, or if your mortgage provider is taking longer than you had expected.

 Get A FREE Quote We'll get back to you within 24 hours.

 A bridging loan exit strategy sets out guidelines as to how the loan will be repaid.
 If you don’t have a clear exit strategy in place and need to take out an open bridging loan, you will need to pay the loan back on the exact due date.
 You will need to know how you are going to manage to repay the loan.

 You may well be relying on the sale of a property to be able to pay back the loan, but don’t have a buyer in place or a fixed date on the completion of the sale.
 It is possible, but rare, for personal loan lenders to offer open bridging loans to borrowers with no fixed repayment date.
 This allows the borrower more flexibility and offers them freedom from substantial penalties they may encounter if certain circumstances prevent them from meeting set terms.